billythemusical/recode-fa22/course-outline.md

 ⏱ *Approx. time to complete: 1.5 hours*

 📌 **Assignments - due before class due Tue Nov 8th:**

-- Taking inspiration from [vintage analog control panels](https://control--panel.com/image/154363919057), imagine a (perhaps completely unrealistic) interface for controlling some thing or someone.
+Taking inspiration from [vintage analog control panels](https://control--panel.com/image/154363919057), imagine a (perhaps completely unrealistic) interface for controlling some thing or someone.
 Like an interface for making your parents give you whatever you wanted (be nice!) or a control panel for sending commands to the government (IRS, give me money!) or an interface for making a famous person sing you a song (or apologize and get off social media forever!).
 - Start by drawing a quick prototype on paper first.
+- Some quick thoughts on design:
+    - Is this interface for you or for others to use?
-Would you use buttons, text inputs, images, sliders?
-How would the inputs be labeled?
+    - What types of inputs will you use - buttons, text, sliders?
+How will the inputs be labeled?
     - Perhaps your interface has its own voice, like a twisted Siri or Alexa ([p5 speech](https://idmnyu.github.io/p5.js-speech/) anyone?)
-- Do we have a picture or slide show of what/who you are controlling?
-Can we target their location from outer space and what would that look like?
+    - Do you want to display a picture or video of what/who you are controlling?
+For example, can we pretend to target their location from outer space and what would that look like?
-- Make the interface using a p5 canvas placed in the center of the page, with any combination of buttons, sounds, user input, and an animated p5 canvas.
-Upload it to your Neocities page and share the link in your blog with any documentation that you'd like to provide about your process.
+- Make the interface using a p5 canvas that is placed on an HTML page, using one of the methods we looked at in class.
+Upload your sketch to your Neocities site that we made in class.
+- Share the link in your blog with any documentation that you'd like to provide about your process.
 ⏱ *Approx. time to complete: 4 hours*

+Relevant videos:
+-

 ### Module 4 - Working with External Libraries
 - Green Sock